AKM-Cyber-Corp/AKMCyberCorp/README.md

 6) While AKM does not pretend to be based on AI, because of its autonomous nature, AKM (and its derivative products) is the perfect AI security companion and defender against rogue AI attacks, providing both offensive and defensive capabilities.

 This is what we will offer to the world, free of charge.
-While AKM Cyber are for now, the initial pioneers of these technologies, we are looking to be as inclusive as possible, adding AKM pioneers to our team, for all who wish to be part of the journey in spreading the gospel of AKM and its derivative products.
+Today, the AKM Cyber team are for now, the initial pioneers of these technologies, we are looking to be as inclusive as possible, adding AKM pioneers (outside of AKM Cyber) to be part of the larger, AKM journey and team, for all who wish to participate in both extending AKM as well as spreading the gospel of AKM and its derivative products.

 ## What's Next?
-* To create a set of GitHub repositories representing AKM code and documenation.
+* To create a set of GitHub repositories representing AKM code and documentation.
 * As an Open Source project, to bring on collaborators.
 We hope that this will be an exciting adventure.